medz/routingkit/README.md

 - 🧩 **Flexible Routes**: Support for static, parameterized, and wildcard routes
 - 💪 **Type Safety**: Generic typing for your route handlers
 - 🔍 **Comprehensive Matching**: Find single or all matching routes
-- 🧰 **Object-Oriented API**: Clean, chainable methods for route management
+- 🧰 **Object-Oriented API**: Clean interface with clear separation of concerns
 - 🔠 **Case Sensitivity Options**: Configure whether path matching is case sensitive or not

 > **IMPORTANT NOTICE**: As of version 0.2.0, format parameter support (`:filename.:format?`) has been removed due to implementation complexity.
 Please use standard path parameters instead.
 See the [Migration Guides](#migration-guides) for details.